 My most successful clients actively work to change their environment to support their goals because they know that it takes more than sheer willpower or discipline to stay consistent.
 They explore their social relationships, physical spaces, deeply held thoughts, attitudes and beliefs because all of these things are, what I would consider, your environment.

 Here are some of the ways my most successful clients have adjusted their environment in order to support their nutrition goals.

 TIP 1. unfollow social media that doesn’t make you feel good.

 If it doesn’t leave you with a great feeling after scrolling, it’s not worth clouding your mental space or spending your mental energy on.
 If it confuses you, makes you feel like you’re not doing enough, reminds you of an older, less-wise version of yourself – break up with them!

-Move things around in your kitchen
+TIP 2. move things around in your kitchen.

 Research (and my clients’ success stories) shows that putting trigger foods far out of reach, works!
 What is at eye level in your fridge?
 What’s within arms reach in your pantry?
 Move the food that you don’t want to eat out of reach.
 Go one step further and put food that you do want eat more often in your immediate line of sight in the pantry, fridge and countertop.

-Spend less time with unsupportive people
+TIP 3. spend less time with unsupportive people.

 Misery loves company.
 If you’re making positive changes to your life, you might hear some quacking from people who are not.
 Think about who you spend the majority of your time with: coworkers, family members, neighbors, partner.
 Do you need to have the hard conversations with them or do you simply need to spend less time with them?